MR-RITZY/HNG-13-Stage-3-backend-Telex-A2A-Data-Insight-Agent-/README.md

 2. **Parse Instruction**
    spaCy processes the text to extract the task type and parameters.

+3. **Interprete Query**
+   Qwen 2.5:7b interpretes the user query and return it a strictly schematized json format

 3. **Perform Analysis**
    The dataset is loaded into pandas, and the requested operation (e.g., correlation, regression) is executed.